 You can even bring your gardening indoors, if necessary.
 Citrus plants grow surprisingly well indoors in bright areas.
 Since the average varieties are large and can overwhelm a space, the Brooklyn Botanic Garden recommends choosing dwarf species.
 Familiar citrus fruits including mandarin oranges and Meyer lemons have a reputation for thriving inside [source: Brooklyn Botanic Garden].
 Herbs such as basil, cilantro and sage are also simple and savory choices for indoor gardening.

-To learn more about how to get your own victory garden going, visit the links on the next page.
+To learn more about how to get your own victory garden going, visit the links below.